 - Comments: Comments store text from users.
 Comments are opinions or instructions regarding the contents of an item or folder.

 - Passes: Passes are created for an item to allow anyone, even those without a user account, controlled access to an item.
-When viewing content through a pass, the viewer can't access other areas of the Content Collection.
+When viewing content through a pass, the viewer cannot access other areas of the Content Collection.
 Passes can assign read permission only or read/write permission to allow collaboration.
-Passes are a great way to share a file with people who aren't able to access the Content Collection by providing them direct access to the file with an external URL.
+Passes are a great way to share a file with someone who is not able to access the Content Collection by providing them direct access to the file using an external URL.